Four years part-time

-The course takes a Psycho-Bio-Medical Approach to the field of Psychosexual Medicine You will be introduced to the course and basic sexual and relationship theory.
+The course takes a Bio-Psycho-Social Approach to the field of Psychosexual Medicine You will be introduced to the course and basic sexual and relationship theory.
 You will then study Relationships: Models and Interventions; and Diversity of Psychosexual Needs before taking the Psychosexual Practitioner module that is delivered over one academic year.
 You’ll also be required to complete an Introduction to Postgraduate Research module.
 The second year is closely linked to the practice of psychosexual therapy for which you will take a year-long placement in a psychosexual therapy clinic close to your area of employment.

 For students who complete the MSc, are successful in completing COSRT accreditation, and who meet UKCP’s further requirements, may be eligible for UKCP registration.